jgr3go/angular-contextual-date/README.md

 <a name="languages"></a>
 ## Language support
-Right now, `hs-contextual-date` only supports `en_US`.
+Right now, `contextual-date` only supports `en_US`.
 It was built to support multiple languages, so pull requests could add support for them.

 There are two ways it attempts to detect the language:
 * Priority 1: service configuration